cpatrick/QI-Bench-Java-API/README.txt

 - Maven 2.0.9 or higher
 - JBoss AS 7.1.1 or higher running standalone.
 - RESTEasy will be pulled in during the build process.
+- The path /projects/qibenchStore/ exists and is writable by the JBoss proces.

 System preparations:
 =====================